The Do’s and Don’ts of Spanish Language Immersion Abroad

 Do pay close attention to regional accents.

 Spanish is notoriously diverse.
-You may be prepared to relearn Spanish in every country you visit—but did you know that there are enormous variations in Spanish between regions, and even between towns and cities?
+You may be prepared to relearn Spanish in every country you visit—but did you know that there are enormous variations in Spanish between regions and even between towns and cities?

 Do hang out around kids.

-They may not understand why you don’t speak their language, but they will always give you a chance.
+They may not understand why you don’t speak their language but they’ll always give you a chance.
 If you find yourself wandering a rural community and have nobody to talk to, start by making conversation with a kid.
 Ask them about school, friends, homework, pets, family or games.

 Do get involved.

 You could try hooking up with NGOs and other community organizations through Workaway, where part-time work can be exchanged for room and board almost anywhere in the world.

 While wandering a new city, look at flyers and see what events are happening.
 Attend concerts, cultural events, parades, museum openings and anything else that may contribute to your understanding of local culture and language.

-Now that you know what you should do, let’s take a look at the major don’ts for traveling language learners:
+Now that you know what you should do, let’s take a look at the major don’ts for traveling language learners.

 Don’t get overwhelmed.

-You can study, cram vocabulary and listen to audio recordings day in and day out, but if this is your first trip to a Spanish-speaking country, chances are you will be quite surprised by just how little you know.
+You can study, cram vocabulary and listen to audio recordings day in and day out, but if this is your first trip to a Spanish-speaking country, chances are you’ll be quite surprised by just how little you know.

 Spanish is fast.
 The words blur together.
 Some syllables are totally disregarded.
 Slang words run rampant.
 If you’re in a coastal area or in the Caribbean—good luck, kid.

 The key is to stay relaxed and not beat yourself up over some perceived inability.
 Stay confident.
 Never stop talking.
-Keep practicing at every possible opportunity, and within the first few days you will start to see noticeable improvements.
-After weeks or months, you could have the local dialect down pat!
+Keep practicing at every possible opportunity, and within the first few days you’ll start to see noticeable improvements.

 Don’t spend all your time in touristy areas.